Ilona Szabó de Carvalho

-Ilona Szabó de Carvalho is the co-founder and executive director of the Igarapé Institute.
+Ilona Szabo de Carvalho is the co-founder and executive director of the Igarapé Institute.
 She is a globally recognized thought leader on issues of drug policy and violence prevention and reduction.
 She is also a civic entrepreneur andthe co-founder and executive director of the Igarapé Institute.
 Since its founding in 2011, the Institute has generated pioneering research, new technologies and policy on security, justice and development.
 It is today ranked as one of the leading think tanks in the Global South and works with governments, the private sector and civil society to co-design data-driven solutions to complex challenges.

 Ilona has extensive experience leading global networks.
 Between 2011 and 2016 she was the executive coordinator of the Global Commission on Drug Policy, a network of former presidents, entrepreneurs and public intellectuals.
 She previously coordinated the Latin American Commission on Drugs and Democracy.
-During her tenure she was responsible for helping shape global strategy with former presidents, supreme court justices, business and world leaders, including Richard Branson and the former UN Secretary General Kofi Annan.
+During her tenure she was responsible for helping shape global strategy with former presidents, supreme court justices, business and world leaders, including Fernando Henrique Cardoso, Richard Branson and the former UN Secretary General Kofi Annan.

 She earned a Master’s Degree in Peace and Conflict Studies from the University of Uppsala in Sweden, a specialist degree in International Development, from the Oslo University and a Bachelor’s Degree in International Relations.
 Furthermore, she is a public policy fellow at Columbia University in NY.
 She has joined several executive courses, such as in Global Leadership and Public Policy for the 21st Century at the Kennedy School at Harvard, Transformational Leadership at the Said Business School at Oxford University and a Management Course on Disarmament, Demobilization & Reintegration (DDR) at the Swedish National Defense College, Stockholm.

-She is especially committed to nurturing and leveraging networks to achieve positive transformation.
 Since 2015, she has been a Young Global Leader at the World Economic Forum and a Responsible Leader at the BMW Foundation.
 In 2020, she was nominated as one of the world’s top 50 thinkers for the Covid-19 age by Prospect Magazine.
-She is the co-founder of the AGORA movement and she has launched a number of expert networks including Think Free (Pense Livre) and Public Transformation.
+She is the co-founder of the AGORA movement and she has launched a number of expert networks, including Think Free (Pense Livre) and Public Transformation.
 Ilona was also selected to join a group of civic entrepreneurs called the Brazilian Political Action for Sustainability Network (RAPS).
 On 2018 she was awarded the order of merit of Public Security, from the Brazilian Ministry of Public Security and the Office of the President of Brazil.